dhathry/COGS18.github.io/_sources/assets/intro/syllabus.md

 - **questions about course logistics** - first, check the syllabus.
 If you can't find the answer there, first ask a classmate.
 If still unsure, post on Piazza.
 - **questions about a grade** - Post on Piazza with "regrades" tag in a private post to "Instructors & TAs".
 - **something super cool to share related to class or want to talk about a topic in further depth** - feel free to email the professor or come to office hours.
 Be sure to include COGS18 in the email subject line and your full name in your message.
+- **some feedback about the course you want to share anonymously** - If you've been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn't but would rather not share this publicly, etc., please fill out the [anonymous Google Form](https://forms.gle/zEtwVZCm1p6ZADk96)\*

+\*This form can be taken down at any time if it's not being used for its intended purpose; however, you all will be notified should that happen.

 ### What should you call me?

-You can call me Brian or Dr. Hempel.
-I'm not technically a professor.
+Most students call me Professor Fleischer or Dr. Fleischer.
+I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
+I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

-### What should I call you?
+### What I should call you

-I should call you by your name, with the correct pronunciation.
-Please correct me (out loud in the moment, via email/Piazza after the fact, or however you're most comfortable) if I ever make a mistake.
+I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
+Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.

 ### What should you expect of your interactions with instructional staff?